maykinmedia/open-personen/docs/introduction/source-code/why-bsl.rst

 Yes!
 You personally, or your organization can use this project for demo and test purposes or in pilot projects.
-If you want to use it in production, `contact us`_ for an appropriate license.
+If you want to use it in production, contact `Maykin Media`_ for an appropriate license.

 Can I use Open Personen in production?
 --------------------------------------

 Yes, just not with the BSL.
-You can `contact us`_ for an appropriate license to use it in production.
+You can contact `Maykin Media`_ for an appropriate license to use it in production.

 Why did we choose BSL specifically?
 -----------------------------------